 We provide monthly, two-day courses for certification in Pediatric Advanced Life Support (PALS), to ensure that we provide the highest level of emergency preparedness to our staff.

-Simulation is an integral part of the MCCP at Children’s.
+Simulation is an integral part of the MCCP at Boston Children’s.
 Twice a month in the ICP and twice a month in the MICU, members of our faculty perform a simulated emergency scenario.
 This ensures that our staff is continually trained every week on crisis resources and emergency response.